 Environmental data

 Fig. 4 summarizes some of the results from the “environment” table.
 Dissolved inorganic nitrogen (DIN) concentrations varied between 20 and 60 µmol.l-1, with peaks > 100 µmol.l-1 at some sites during winter.
 The exception was TH, where concentrations (DIN) never exceeded 1 µmol.l-1.
 DIN concentrations were mostly due to the pool nitrates + nitrites (NOX).
-The mean salinity was 31 PSU for the sites of AC, GM and DN and always > 35 PSU in TH..
+The mean salinity was 31 PSU for the sites of AC, GM and DN and always > 35 PSU in TH.
 Mean water temperature was close to 9°C in winter and 20°C in summer at all sites, with the highest amplitude in TH (< 8°C in winter and > 25°C in summer).
 Light intensity in the water varied from less than 200 lumens m-2 to more than 10 000 lumens m-2 for periods of higher intensity.